Pre-train and Learn: Preserve Global Information for Graph Neural Networks: The Proposed Framework of G-GNN

-~\cite{zhu2019pcane} proposed an unsupervised graph learning method that utilize the context attributes.
-They learned the node representations by jointly optimizing two objective functions that preserved the neighborhood nodes and attributes.
-The mainly difference of our work is that we learn two feature vectors for each node separately, which provides richer information for the following learning algorithm.
+Zhu et al.~\cite{zhu2019pcane} proposed an unsupervised graph learning method that utilizes the context attributes.
+The node representations are learned by jointly optimizing two objective functions that preserve the neighborhood nodes and attributes.
+The mainly difference of our work is that we learn two feature vectors for each node separately, which provide richer information for the following learning algorithm.

-\subsection{3.3 Parallel Graph Neural Networks}
+\subsection{Parallel Graph Neural Networks}